dosa (2020 version)

 Hey Friends, I’m a multi-award-winning and best-selling cookbook author and photographer.

-While it does require some planning ahead and a bit of practice, I promise, you will feel the same level of elation once you conquer it like I did.
-This is one of the Indian dishes that I am particularly proud to learn since my mom couldn’t make them and we always had to go to restaurants to eat dosas, she now eats the dosas I make at home.
+While it does require some planning and practice, I promise you will feel the same level of elation once you conquer it.
+This is one of the Indian dishes that I am particularly proud to learn since my mom couldn’t make them, and we always had to go to restaurants to eat dosas; she now eats the dosas I make at home.

-This recipe is for the dosa made by fermenting rice and urad beans, however, there are many different kinds of dosas made with different types of grains, lentils, and beans, as one can expect substituting ingredients might not always work here.
-Ratios need to be reconfigured, fermentation times might change, and in some types of dosas, fermentation is not employed.
+There are many different kinds of dosas made with different types of grains, lentils, and beans.
+Ratios need to be reconfigured, fermentation times might change, and in some types of dosas like the instant dosas fermentation is not employed.

-Principle: Dosa like sourdough relies on fermentation by a combination of bacteria and yeasts that are derived from the rice and urad beans.
-To optimize the fermentation and cut back on time (in the past I would soak the seeds on day 1 and then grind and ferment them on the second day), I’ve measured time, pH, and fermentation at different temperatures and 80F [27C] works best.
+Principle: Dosa, like sourdough, relies on fermentation by a combination of bacteria and yeasts derived from rice and urad beans.
+To optimize the fermentation and cut back on time (in the past, I would soak the seeds on day 1 and then grind and ferment them on the second day), I’ve measured time, pH, and fermentation at different temperatures and 80F/27C works best.
 The batter ferments within 16 to 18 hours.
-I add a little bit of sugar at the start to give the bacteria and yeast an easy source of energy (this is the same reason why some dosa recipes will call for the addition of a little bit of cooked rice to the batter), this will help jump start the fermentation.
-As the bacteria and yeast ferment the sugar and complex carbohydrates (from the seeds), acids and carbon dioxide are released, the batter will turn thick and foamy (and a spoonful will float on water).
-Fermentation of the starch in the seeds also helps with gelatinization (thickening) of the starch which affects texture.
-Besides fermentation, the rice and beans contain enzymes like amylase which will act on the starch, these enzymes from the seeds are high in activity at the start and will eventually decrease as fermentation starts to takes over.
+It should rise up like a volcano.
+I add a little bit of sugar at the start to give the bacteria and yeast an easy source of energy (this is the same reason why some dosa recipes will call for the addition of a little bit of cooked rice to the batter), this will help jump-start the fermentation.
+As the bacteria and yeast ferment the sugar and complex carbohydrates (from the seeds), acids and carbon dioxide are released, and the batter will turn thick and foamy (and a spoonful will float on water).
+Fermentation of the starch in the seeds also helps with gelatinization (thickening) of the starch, affecting texture.
+Besides fermentation, the rice and beans contain enzymes like amylase, which will act on the starch; these enzymes from the seeds are high in activity at the start and will eventually decrease as fermentation takes over.

-• Grinding – A question, I get often – “Do I need an Indian blender to grind dosa and idli batters?”
-No you do not and I do not recommend going out and getting one for the sole purpose of this recipe (less appliances is always better) them if you’re not living in India (some of them are quite heavy and getting parts replaced or fixed can be tricky).
-You can get the same quality of a high smooth batter with a high speed blender.
-I’ve been using my Vitamix for years and it gets the job done with excellent results.
+• Grinding – A question I often receive – “Do I need an Indian blender to grind dosa and idli batters?”
+No, you do not, and I do not recommend going out and getting one for the sole purpose of this recipe (fewer appliances are always better) if you’re not living in India (some of them are quite heavy, and getting parts replaced or fixed can be tricky).
+You can get the same quality of a high smooth batter with a high-speed blender.
+I’ve successfully used the Vitamix and Breville high-speed blenders, and they get the job done with excellent results.

-• Start out with a non-stick cooking pan.
-Once you get comfortable you can migrate to a cast-iron pan.
+• Start with a non-stick cooking pan.
+Once you get comfortable, you can migrate to a cast-iron pan.

-• Cast-iron pan – I use a Staub Griddle pan .
-You want to use a flat surface pan with very low sides, a crepe pan will also work great.
+• Cast-iron pan – I use a Staub crepe pan.
+If you want to use a flat surface pan with very low sides, a crepe pan will also work great.
 If the sides/walls of the pan on the edge are too tall, it will interfere with the pouring and spreading of the batter.

-• I use a ladle with a wide curved bottom, it should not have a flat base.
+• I use a ladle with a wide curved bottom; it should not have a flat base.
 I find this to work best with spreading the batter.
-In India, dosa experts will use a flat bottomed metal bowl (a katora), I find these a bit trick to work with, when you try to spread or lift the batter, there is a suction created between the batter that is spread and the batter attached to the bowl, and more often that not, it will leave a big gaping hole in the dosa.
-If you’re starting out go with the ladle.
+In India, dosa experts will use a flat-bottomed metal bowl (a katora); I find these a bit trick to work with; when you try to spread or lift the batter, there is a suction created between the batter that is spread and the batter attached to the bowl.
+More often than not, it will leave a big gaping hole in the dosa.
+If you’re starting, go with the ladle.
 Indian and online stores sell them.

-• Turner – A metal flat turner with a thin edge is a good tool to flip the dosas.
-Insert the turner from the sides and then slowly make your way through.
-A wooden one will also work but they tend to be thicker and can damage the dosa.
+• Dosa Turner/Flipper – A metal flat turner or spatula with a thin edge is a good tool to flip the dosas.
+Insert the turner from the sides, and then slowly make your way through.
+A wooden one will also work, but they tend to be thicker and can damage the dosa.
+I like this set of tools.

 • Temperature

-• Fermentation: I have an immersion circulator/sous vide (Joule) that I’ve been using more and more off late to maintain accurate water bath temperatures for fermentation because my apartment does not get enough sun, the kitchen is often too cold for fermentation.
-You can use a warm oven to keep things warm (my previous oven had a proof setting that went as low to 70F [21C] so I used to use that in Oakland).
+• Fermentation: I have an immersion circulator/sous vide that I’ve been using more and more off late to maintain accurate water bath temperatures for fermentation because my apartment does not get enough sun, the kitchen is often too cold for fermentation.
+You can use a warm oven to keep things warm (my previous oven had a proof setting that went as low to 70F/21C).
 Keep in mind, the sous vide will maintain a constant accurate temperature while ovens and kitchen counters won’t, so your fermentation time will change a little.
 I don’t use an Instant Pot to ferment but it can work.

 • Cooking on Stoves: